-Other—more enlightened—countries enjoy unlimited access to almost any kind of legal online gambling that they want.
+Other countries enjoy unlimited access to almost any kind of legal online gambling that they want.
 England, for example, has a tightly controlled and active gambling industry.
-Sports betting is a traditional activity that’s promoted heavily there.
-You can hardly walk a block in London without seeing an advertisement or a billboard for an online bookmaker.

 It means that it’s up to you to determine what level of risk you’re comfortable with.
 It’s also up to you to make an educated decision about whether or not it’s legal for you to gamble on the Internet from your jurisdiction.
-My advice is to obey the law where you live.
+My advice, of course, is to obey the law where you live.

-But failing that, at least do some research into the laws and realize that online gambling carries legal risks—minimal though they may be—when compared to traditional brick and mortar gambling.
+You should at least do some research into the laws and realize that online gambling can carry legal risks when compared to traditional brick and mortar gambling.

 This statement applies to online casino games, online bingo games, and online poker games.
 But it obviously has no bearing when it comes to online sports betting.